vikuliyana/Playwright-Cucumber/README.md

 * `BROWSER=firefox npm test run` to run tests using firefox
 * `BROWSER=webkit npm test run` to run tests using webkit

-For running only one scenario in feature file:
+For running only one scenario in the feature file:
 `BROWSER=<YourBrowserEngine> npm run test <FullPathOfFeature>.feature:<LineOfCodeWhereScenarioIsDefined>`

 To enable headed mode: